Becheler/Becheler.github.io/index.md

 [University of Michigan](https://lsa.umich.edu/eeb/people/postdoctoral-fellows/arnaud-becheler.html),
 mainly working on simulation models for population genetics.

-I love to be at the frontier between biology, mathematics, statistics and informatics: biologists come with a broad question about Nature and some data, mathematicians help to precise the question, statisticians help to design the tools to obtain an answer from the data, and my role is to implement all of this in the computer language, so it can compute the answer for us.
+I love to collaborate with a bunch of people:
+- **biologists** who come with some data and a broad question about Nature,
+- **mathematicians** who help to precise the question,
+- **statisticians** who help to design the tools to obtain an answer from the data.
+- **software developers** who know how to efficiently translate all of the former to a computer.

+My role is gathering information from these communities so I can implement the required software.

-I maintain [Quetzal](pages/quetzal.md), a C++ template library easing the development of population genetics simulators based on gene genealogies.
+As an illustration, I maintain [Quetzal](pages/quetzal.md), a C++ template library easing the development of population genetics simulators based on gene genealogies.